 Corea’s cutting-edge band called Circle, from 1969 to 1971, was an essential push into the free form of improvisation, indicating the inspiration of jazz artists, such as Paul Bley and Ornette Coleman, and deriving from 20th Century originators such as John Cage and Karlheinz Stockhausen.

-All good things must come to an end the Circle separated in 1972.
-Chick being a creator put together his next band called Return to Forever.
-The band included such talents as singer Flora Purim, reedman Joe Farrell, Stanley Clarke, and Airto Moreira.
-Resulting in two celebrated albums of graceful, energizing Latin-laced music, the band tipped their talent with regard to the electronic aspect of jazz by fetching spirited drummer Lenny White and the multi-talented, electric guitarist Bill Connors.
+All good things must come to an end when the Circle separated in 1972.
+Chick, being a creator, put together his next band called Return to Forever.
+The group included such talents as singer Flora Purim, reedman Joe Farrell, Stanley Clarke, and Airto Moreira.
+Resulting in two celebrated albums of graceful, energizing Latin-laced music, the band tipped their talent concerning the electronic aspect of jazz by fetching spirited drummer Lenny White and the multi-talented, electric guitarist Bill Connors.

 Fusion of Jazz

 Like all bands, some members leave and get replaced.
 Such as Connors getting replaced by guitarist Al DiMeola in 1974.
 But, Return to Forever continued to lead fusion movement up to the point when the band split up in 1976.
 Chick kept on touring with a small but talented orchestra, comprising of a 13-piece assembly of strings and horns.
-The tour, without a doubt, was a success because the small orchestra was might fusion of jazz and entertainment.
+The tour, without a doubt, was a success because the 13-piece musicians were the mighty fusion of jazz and entertainment.

 Herbie Hancock Performs Beyond The Boundaries